Agile leadership: History

 There are many perspectives on the origins of agile leadership, some of which align with the advent of the Agile Software Development manifesto.
-With the rise of Agile software development organizations discovered the need for a new leadership approach.
+With the rise of agile software development, organizations discovered the need for a new leadership approach.
 The relentless advancements of technology have introduced an evergrowing amount of VUCA (volatility, uncertainty, complexity and ambiguity).
 As complexity grows, organizations need to be able to respond quickly with the ability to make decisions in ambiguous environments with increasing uncertainties.
 Traditional management is often seen as too slow in organizations engaged in these markets.
-Like transformational leadership, Agile leadership practices promote enabling individuals and teams through the mandate and freedom to make their own decisions.
+Like transformational leadership, agile leadership practices promote enabling individuals and teams through the mandate and freedom to make their own decisions.
 Through realignment of accountability and decision-making, teams are offered the ability to respond quicker to changes and complexity.
-This technology-driven evolution of leadership approaches looks at the leader for supporting a managerial need for creating the right context and environment for self-managing teams.
-See Workers' self-management.
+This technology-driven evolution of leadership approaches looks at the leader for supporting a managerial need for creating the right context and environment for self-managing teams (see workers' self-management).

 The framework for business agility has also created a set of Agile Leadership principles.
 The principles of Agile leadership are grounded in the Agile mindset, a set of values and beliefs outlined in the Agile Manifesto that prioritize collaboration, adaptability, and continuous delivery of value.

-The Agile leadership approach fits well in today's technology-focused culture in providing autonomy to employees while encouraging growth and experimentation to address the unknown needs of the future.
-By enabling individuals and teams to create clarity on the objectives or desired outcome and discover the best ways to achieve Agile Leadership looks to address the near-constant complexity and change intrinsic to organizations.
-Building from the origins of the Agile Software Development Manifesto, Agile Leadership practices fit the importance of customer focus or customer-centricity market needs.
+In today's technology-focused culture, Agile leadership provides autonomy to employees while encouraging growth and experimentation to address the unknown needs of the future.
+By enabling individuals and teams to create clarity on the objectives or desired outcomes and discover the best ways to achieve them, Agile Leadership looks to address the near-constant complexity and change intrinsic to organizations.
+Building from the origins of the Agile Software Development Manifesto, agile leadership practices are customer-centric and focus on market needs.